JardaniWorld/alx-low_level_programming/0x0A-argc_argv/README.md

-This code adds positive numbers
+This code prints the minimum number of coins to make change for an amount of money